-Pastoral visitors will be supported in their role with the provision of Foundation Module (2020 Edition) safeguarding training upon appointment.
-If they are undertaking tasks for which a DBS would be required, this will be undertaken prior to appointment.
+Pastoral visitors will be supported in their role with the provision of safeguarding training upon appointment.
+If they are undertaking tasks for which a criminal records check would be required, this will be undertaken prior to appointment.

-e) Guidelines for working with children, young people and vulnerable adults f) Ecumenical events g) Events with church groups off the premises
+d) Guidelines for working with children, young people and vulnerable adults.

 A leaflet outlining good practice and systems should be given to everyone who works with children, young people and vulnerable adults.
-This leaflet will be reviewed annually.
+This leaflet should be reviewed annually.